-ATHLETIC TRAINING INTERNSHIP Grade 12 Level 2 .09 Credit Initial registration through Traditional PE per quarter CLUSTER: Career and Life Skills
+ATHLETIC TRAINING INTERNSHIP Grade 12 Level 2 .09 Credit Department approval required - all seniors register for PE initially CLUSTER: Career and Life Skills

 Students interested in the field of athletic training are invited to sign up for this course.
 Students will learn basic skills of athletic injury care.
 Independent reading will be required.
 This class will run after school with the trainer.
 Maximum enrollment will be five students.
 Students will sign up for the internship in September.
 Physical Education should be chosen at registration.